Tuesday, January 20, 2026

 Why?
 Because conversations are far easier.
 They don't need rules, timers or moderators.
 Like a debate, though, a good conversation does entail the use of some objective information and/or references that go beyond personal anecdote.
 Still, it is a flexible category.
 Two good conversationalists may well exchange experiences and points of view, but will ineluctably gravitate towards a discussion that, of necessity, involves arguments.
 And it's there that things get slightly hairy.
 Arguments are based on facts which, of course, are articulated by logic.
 Therefore a misinformed speaker with a feeble grasp on the basics of logic is, quite simply, not a good conversationalist.

-What I'm trying to say is that verbal interaction based on personal views are fine for a quick coffee, but a real conversation is a little bit more demanding than that, and a debate is probably best left to the experts.
+What I'm trying to say is that verbal interaction based on personal views is fine for a quick coffee, but a real conversation is a little bit more demanding than that, and a debate is probably best left to the experts.

 At any rate, whether you're just chatting to pass the time or striving for self-enlightenment, I think you should ensure that your arguments are always anchored in fact.
 Otherwise your words will not be worth much.
 Sadly, though, (and this is clearly my opinion) we live in a society in which a shocking number of people seem to disregard facts, which probably explains why the term post-truth was chosen as the Oxford Dictionary word of the year in 2016.
-To me that symbolic decision enshrined the irrelevance of facts in public discourse.
+To me that symbolic decision was, in itself, an indictment of the increasing irrelevance of facts in public discourse.
 These days, it is common for people to gloss over their own ignorance.
 When confronted with facts, they will typically deflect, trivialize objective data and elicit emotional responses from listeners who also run roughshod over reality.
 It's a lose-lose game.